llSourcell/Decentralized_Chat/README.md

 # whisper-chat-example

 This demonstrates how to use the Ethereum Whisper (v5) API.
+This is the code for [this](https://github.com/llSourcell/Decentralized_Chat) video on Youtube by Siraj Raval

 ## Running the example